Brother Jason Muhlenkamp

 Finally, Jason moved back to the novitiate house on March 1, 2012, where he studied and reflected on the Glenmary Oath and its Constitution and Directory in preparation for his First Oath in June.

-On June 8, 2012, he professed his First Oath and became a Glenmary brother in training—the first step in a three-year period of temporary profession that will culminate in his Final Oath.
+On June 8, 2012, he professed his First Oath and became Brother Jason, a Glenmary brother in training—the first step in a three-year period of temporary profession culminating in his Final Oath.

-For the future, Jason looks forward to using the skills he is learning in formation, bringing the Gospel message to people, being present for them, and walking with them on their faith journeys.
+For the future, Jason looks forward to using the skills he has learned in formation, bringing the Gospel message to people in home mission areas, being present for them, and walking with them on their faith journeys.
 "I would very much like to continue doing social outreach ministry as a brother," he adds.
 "I've been very blessed with great Glenmary role models and mentors."

 Read more about Jason: